babaei503/saba-microservices/README.md

 in windows to run all infrastructure microservices. you can run start-busns-micros.bat in windows to run all business microservices.

+To be able to create docker images and run the microservices in a Docker environment you can run docker-build-run.bat

 ## Eureka Server

 Run this project as a Spring Boot app (e.g. import into IDE and run